morosebose/countries_data/README.md

 James Kang, Surajit Bose

 ## Description
-This project uses the [REST Countries](https://restcountries.com/) to create a database of countries.
+This project uses the [REST Countries](https://restcountries.com/) API to create a database of countries.
 Information for each country includes:
 - Common name, e.g., Suriname
 - Official name, e.g.,  Republic of Suriname
 - Capital